47chapters/letsgo/docs/how-to/develop-the-worker.md

 ## Develop the worker

 The _worker_ component of the LetsGo boilerplate supports executing asynchronous work in the background, outside of the lifespan of an HTTP request.
-This work may include processing Stripe events delivered via a webhook, processing contact form submissions on the _web_, or other work that is specific to your application.
+This work may include processing Stripe events delivered via a webhook, processing contact form submissions from the _web_ component, or other work that is specific to your application.

 <img width="836" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/835f7840-da4a-4c2e-bd1a-50864fb60c47">